Skip to main content

 Treatments for Parkinson’s disease

-The aim of the treatments prescribed to Parkinson's patients is to compensate for the dopamine deficit inherent in neuronal death.
+The aim of treatments prescribed to patients with Parkinson’s disease is to mitigate the dopamine deficit inherent in neuronal death.
 There are two types of treatment:

-• L-DOPA, a dopamine precursor molecule capable of crossing the blood-brain barrier, which is converted into dopamine in the brain.
+• L-DOPA, a dopamine precursor molecule able to cross the blood-brain barrier that is converted into dopamine in the brain.

-Deep brain stimulation is also a frequent therapy used to treat the symptoms of the disease.
+Deep brain stimulation is also a commonly used therapy for treating the symptoms of the disease.

-Other non-medicinal approaches such as regular physical activity and intellectual activities are beneficial for Parkinson's disease disorders.
+Other non-drugs-based approaches, such as regular physical activity and intellectual activities, are beneficial for Parkinson’s patients.

 Our news on the subject